This post was originally published in September 2019. It was updated in April 2021.

 What Exactly Do EAP Programs Include?

-Studies show that EAP services are a great way to increase employee productivity, happiness, and wellness.
+Studies show EAP services are a great way to increase employee productivity, happiness, and wellness.
 They deliver a $6.47 return on investment for every $1 spent.
-This is likely why 75% to 95% of organizations offer an EAP.
+It’s likely why 75% to 95% of organizations offer an EAP.

 Why Employees Ignore Their EAP Program

-If you’ve never heard of EAPs before reading this post, you’re not alone – EAP programs suffer from an education problem.
-As a result, employees who aren’t familiar with EAPs are unlikely to use the service.
+If you’ve never heard of an Employee Assistance Program before reading this post, you’re not alone.
+EAPs suffer from an education problem.
+As a result, employees who aren’t familiar are less likely to use the service.

-Many employees may also still carry the perception that EAPs are only for people with mental health issues or drug problems.
-This misinformation can lead many employees to infer the program isn’t for them.
+Many employees might still perceive EAPs as only for people with mental health issues or substance abuse problems.
+This misinformation can lead people to infer the program isn’t for them.

-While the program was initially created to address such concerns, today’s EAP service offering is much more diverse.
-Here are a few ways to better educate your employees about EAPs:
+While initially created to address such concerns, today’s EAP service offerings are much more diverse.
+Here are a few ways to better inform your employees about EAPs:

 - Invest in education before launching an EAP Program.
-If you’re thinking about introducing an EAP at your company, inform your employees ahead of time.
-You can host webinars or lunch and learns about the program.
-This gives everyone a sense of the service offering, and whether or not it’s of interest to them.
+If you’re thinking about introducing an EAP at your company, inform employees ahead of time.
+You can host webinars or lunch-and-learns about the program to give everyone a sense of the support services that will be available and whether it’s of any interest to them.

-- Ask EAP program providers to come into the office and present.
-This presentation should focus on topics that resonate with your employees.
-For instance, discussing services for mental health management, loss of a family member, or legal.
-These are situations that nearly everyone can relate to.
+- Ask your EAP provider to come into the office and present.
+This presentation should focus on topics that resonate with your employees — for instance, discussing services for mental health management, loss of a family member, or legal issues.

 - Create physical and digital FAQs.
-Employees may feel uncomfortable asking HR questions about EAPs, so proactively providing materials with answers to frequently asked questions can help.
-This can be a resource they turn to before and after the EAP is launched.
+Employees might feel uncomfortable asking your human resource rep questions about EAPs, so proactively providing materials with answers to frequently asked questions can help.
+They can return to this resource before and after your EAP launches.

 Lack of Awareness

 - Include EAPs as part of your open enrollment communications.
-Don’t just lump the program in with your wellness benefits in your open enrollment materials.
+Don’t just lump the program in with your wellness benefit information in your open enrollment materials.
 Instead, explicitly state that your company has an EAP.
-Then explain what services are offered.
+Then explain what assistance programs are available.

 - Promote year-round.
-Just as you would with your other benefits, make sure to promote the EAP throughout the year.
-Not just during open enrollment season.
-This ensures EAPs stay top of mind for employees.
+Just as you would with other benefits, be sure to promote the EAP throughout the year, not just during open enrollment season.
+That way, EAPs stay top of mind for employees.

 - Offer a training session for all managers.
 Most managers are in the same boat as other employees: They don’t know that EAPs exist.
-However, if you create opportunities for these company leaders to get familiar with this benefit, they can serve as internal advocates for the program.
-This can play a big role in raising overall awareness among employees.
+However, if you create opportunities for company leaders to get familiar with the benefit, they can serve as internal advocates for the program.
+This can play a significant role in raising overall awareness among employees.

-- Create a culture of openness.
+- Creating a culture of openness.
 When employees fear stigma in the workplace, it’s because they’re nervous about how they’re going to be perceived.
-Creating a culture of open mindedness will help employees feel more comfortable being themselves.
-You can do this by openly discussing tough topics like mental health and finances.
-By doing so, you demonstrate to employees that these are obstacles everyone faces at some point in their lives.
-While a culture change won’t happen overnight, it’s a powerful goal to work towards.
+Creating a culture of open-mindedness will help employees feel more comfortable being themselves.
+You can start by openly discussing tough topics like mental health and finances.
+By doing so, you acknowledge that these are obstacles everyone faces.
+While a culture change won’t happen overnight, it’s a mighty goal toward which to work.

-- Have company leaders share their personal experiences.
+- Having company leaders share their personal experiences.
 One way to create a culture of openness is by encouraging vulnerability — especially among company leaders.
 Have the leadership team share their battles with mental health.
-Or encourage managers to share their personal struggles with work-life balance.
-These simple actions can make employees feel less alone and ashamed about their issues.
+Or encourage managers to share their struggles with work-life balance.
+Simple actions can make employees feel less alone and ashamed about their experiences.

 Fear of Confidentiality Issues

-- Make sure employees understand that there are privacy laws in place.
-Many people aren’t aware that there are actual laws that protect their confidentiality.
+- Making sure employees understand that there are privacy laws in place.
+Many people aren’t aware of fundamental laws that protect their confidentiality.
 It’s not just a verbal promise.
 Let them know that, legally, there aren’t any reports that come back to the company.
-There’s also no external record of their use of the EAP program.
+There’s also no external record of their EAP program usage.

-- Include this in all materials and communication.
+- Including it in all materials and communication.
 Have these confidentiality laws visible across all channels.
-They can live anywhere from the kitchen to email communications to handouts.
-Also, make it easy for employees to access this information so they don’t have to ask HR for it.
+They can live anywhere in the workplace — from the kitchen to email communications and handouts.
+Make employee access to this information effortless, so they don’t have to ask HR for it.

-- Build trust with your employees.
+- Building trust with your employees.
 Above all, focus on building a trusting relationship with your team.
-If your employees believe that leadership has their best interests in mind, that trust is likely to be extended to other realms.
+If your employees believe leadership has their best interests in mind, that trust will likely extend to other realms.

 Misunderstanding of Cost

-- Separate EAP services from other healthcare benefits.
+- Separating EAP services from other healthcare benefits.
 Otherwise, employees may assume that the EAP falls under their health insurance.
-By keeping EAP separate from health insurance, you make it clear that there are no associated costs with this program.
+Keeping EAP separate from health insurance in internal communications, like your benefits booklet, makes it clear there are no associated costs with this program.

-- Highlight the free services.
+- Highlighting free services.
 EAP counselors are equipped to deal with categories of problems that many health plans won’t cover.
-This is a huge benefit for people who are interested in counseling services but are deterred by the cost.
+It’s a massive benefit for people interested in counseling services but who may be deterred by the cost.
 Emphasize that EAPs are a great and convenient alternative to seeking expensive providers outside of the program.

 Hesitation Around Asking for Permission

-A few tips to make it clear that employees don’t need to ask for permission:
+To make it clear that employees don’t need to ask for permission, you should:

 - Make instructions clear.
-In any EAP materials or communication, highlight the fact that employees can access these services at any time they choose.
-No manager or HR permissions required.
+In any EAP materials or communication, highlight the fact that employees can access these services when they want.
+No manager or HR permissions are required.
 The more places you can make these instructions visible, the better.

 Lack of Centralized Benefits

-Finally, it’s important to centralize all your benefits by designing a seamless benefits experience.
-Employees aren’t going to go out of their way to find and use a service.
-So if benefits information is scattered across multiple places, people are unlikely to use it.
-Decrease your chances of this happening by having all the benefits accessible in one easy-to-find location.
+Finally, it’s crucial to centralize all your benefits by designing a seamless benefits experience.
+Convenience is king, so if you scatter benefits information across multiple places, employees are unlikely to use it.
+Don’t let that be the case.
+Make resources easily accessible in one location.

-- Pick the right vendor.
+- Picking the right vendor.
 Choosing the right partner is critical to centralizing your benefits.
 Select a vendor that can easily integrate with your existing portals.
-Also look for a user-friendly interface that won’t be difficult for your HR team to manage.
-And make sure to ask the vendor how they’ll support you through open enrollment and beyond.
+Also, look for a user-friendly interface that won’t be difficult for your HR team to manage.
+And be sure to ask the vendor how they’ll support you through open enrollment and beyond.

-- Look for examples in the consumer space.
-Not sure what a seamless benefits experience looks like?
-Think about some of the consumer-friendly services you use everyday.
+- Looking for examples in the consumer space.
+Not sure how a seamless benefits experience should look?
+Think about some of the consumer-friendly services you use every day.
 Examples include Amazon, Netflix, or Yelp.
-Consider what makes these experiences so easy to use.
+Consider what makes these experiences so enjoyable.
 Then mirror some of those characteristics in your benefits experience.

-An EAP program can be a truly wonderful tool for employees.
-Getting employees to use yours could simply be a matter of examining why utilization of these services are so low.
-Then it’s all about taking action to combat this trend.
+An employee assistance program can be a truly remarkable tool for your workforce.
+Getting employees to use your EAPs could simply be a matter of examining why these services’ utilization is so low.
+Then it’s all about taking action to combat the trend.

-Invest in a few steps to start, such as education and making EAP services easy to access.
-You’re guaranteed to eventually see an uptick in usage.
-As a result, you’ll have employees who feel empowered to better manage their personal and professional lives.
-This will lead to higher performance and productivity for your organization as well.
+Invest in a few steps to start — such as education and making EAP services easy to access — and you’ll eventually see an uptick in usage.
+As a result, you’ll have employees who feel empowered to better manage their personal and professional lives, thus boosting your organization’s performance and productivity.